nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

   <div class="col-md-12 col-sm-12">
       <div class="card card-left-border shadow-sm mb-2 fs-sm">
       <div class="card-body">
           <p class="card-text"><strong> What will the future of coastal flooding look like in NYC? </strong>The sea level in NYC is rising, which makes powerful storm surges (like what happened during Sandy) worse.
-Scientists warn that the sea level will rise further over the coming decades -- by up to 45 inches in the 2080s and 65 inches by 2100.
-We’re not sure how quickly it’ll happen and not every area of NYC will be affected equally because the ground is higher in some areas and some areas are further from the shore.
+Scientists warn that the sea level will rise further over the coming decades — <a href="https://climateassessment.nyc/assessment/nyc-climate-risk-information-2022-observations-and-projections/"> mid-range projections estimate between 25 - 39 inches in the 2080s and 30 - 50 inches by 2100.</a> We’re not sure how quickly it’ll happen and not every area of NYC will be affected equally because the ground is higher in some areas and some areas are further from the shore.
 Single and two-family homes and lower-level apartments and basements are at higher risk for flooding and damage.<p>
       </div>
     </div>
   </div>